1. How do we sign up?

 16. Where will we climb?

 Climbing takes place near the towns of Kila, Stryker, or Rexford, Montana.
-Due to the greater distance, only full-day outings are offered to the site near Rexford (Stone Hill).
+Due to the greater distance, only full-day outings are offered to the site near Rexford (Stone Hill overlooking Lake Koocanusa).
 The default climbing location will be Stryker.
 However, clients staying in Kalispell may prefer to climb at nearby Kila Crags.
 On colder spring and fall days we often climb the warmer south facing cliffs at Kila.
-The cliff area will normally be about 10 degrees warmer than surrounding areas.
+The Kila cliff area will normally be about 10 degrees warmer than surrounding areas.
+For this reason, during July and August, climbs to Kila are by special appointment only.
+You must call and cannot book online.
 On the other hand, on hot summer days, it is often very pleasant to climb at Stryker which is well shaded and about 10 degrees cooler than the surrounding areas.
 Plus, the Stillwater River runs right through the Stryker site; so, one can always cool off in the icy stream.

 17. But what if it rains?